photoprism/photoprism/README.md

 You are welcome to submit specific feature requests via [GitHub Issues](https://github.com/photoprism/photoprism/issues) if you have verified that no similar [idea](https://github.com/photoprism/photoprism/labels/idea) or [todo](https://github.com/photoprism/photoprism/labels/todo) already exists.

+Ideas endorsed by silver, [gold and platinum sponsors](SPONSORS.md) receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized.

 ## Questions?